-It is getting close to the time of year when we pull out all those pumpkin pie recipes.
+If you want to learn how to make pumpkin pie recipes, it is that time of year to get started.
 Soon we will be seeing the fields with a covering of bright orange.
 In October, parents and children will dig through the piles to find that perfect one for pumpkin carving.
 For this reason the big round orange pumpkins first come into our minds.
 Although these are grown primarily for Halloween jack o lanterns, they can be cooked and I have done so.
 They just do not have the flavor of some of the other ones.

 Pumpkins were an important food throughout the Americas long before Colonial times.
 Although most people throw out the seeds, when roasted they make a very delicious snack.
 To prepare the seeds, wash them thoroughly and dry them out.
 Bake the seeds on an oiled baking sheet for one hour at 250F degrees.
 The seeds are a good source of protein, fiber, iron, B vitamins and vitamin E.

 Mix together all ingredients except the egg whites and coconut.
 Fold

 in the whites and coconut at the end.
 Pour into a nine inch unbaked pie

 shell (NOT GLASS).
 Bake for 10 minutes at 425F degrees.
 Reduce